top of page

 As the gang absorbed these steps, I could see a change in their expressions.
 The anxiety and gloom were replaced with something new—HOPE!

 Eeyore actually smiled—a rare sight.
 “Maybe life isn’t all bad.
-Maybe we can learn to manage it instead of letting it manage us.”
+Maybe we can learn to manage it… instead of letting it manage us.”

-Before they headed back to the Hundred Acre Wood, the gang made me promise to visit soon.
-“We’ll have tea and honey biscuits,” Pooh said with a grin, “and talk more about the Mental Health Warrior Program.”
+They made me promise to visit soon.
+“We’ll have tea and honey biscuits,” Pooh said with a grin, “and talk more about being a Mental Health Warrior!”

-As I watched them stroll away, I felt a deep sense of pride and inspiration.
-Mental health disorders aren’t the end of the road—they’re part of the journey.
-When we accept our challenges, embrace our emotions, and take action, we unlock the power to live fully and overcome anything life throws our way!
+As I watched them stroll away, I felt a deep sense of pride and hope.
+Mental Health Disorders are NOT the end of the road—they’re part of the journey.

 Bruce Schutter